myles-lewis/easylabel/README.md

 are located and click on points to easily label them.
 Labels can be toggled on/off simply by clicking.
 An input box and batch input window provides an easy way to label points by name.
 Labels can be dragged around the plot to place them optimally.
-Notably we provide an easy way to export directly to pdf for publication.
+Notably we provide an easy way to export directly to PDF for publication.

 ## Installation